 A bad case of frost damage will freeze the plant solid, when it thaws it looks mushy and soft, like rot.
 Anything that is still solid should come back.
 Take off the green mush and toss that into the compost pile.
 Any parts of the plant that are not mushy and are still green have to potential to resprout.
 Just resist the temptation to water them!

 Xeriscaping with drought tolerant cactus and succulents has become popular out here in the southwest where we sometimes have water rationing and shortages.

-Crassula Portulacea plants add a dramatic touch and are an easy and reliable addition to any water-wise garden.
+The unusual shape of Crassula Portulacea plants add a dramatic touch to your landscape and are an easy and reliable addition to any water-wise garden.

 For tips on how to expand your collection of plants with stem or leaf cuttings, visit my Succulent Plant Propagation Page…